 This test is similar to a CT scan but uses magnetism instead of x-rays to build up cross-sectional pictures of your body.
 During the test, you will be asked to lie very still on a couch inside a large metal cylinder that is open at both ends.
 The whole test may take up to an hour.
 It can be slightly uncomfortable and some people feel a bit claustrophobic during the scan.
 It is also very noisy and you will be given earplugs or headphones.
 You'll be able to hear, and speak to, the person operating the scanner.

-If you have any metal implants, such as certain types of surgical clips, pacemakers, or metal in the eye from previous accidents or trauma, it will not be possible for you to have this test.
+If you have any metal implants, such as certain types of surgical clips or a pacemaker, it will not be possible for you to have this test.
 In this situation, another type of scan may be used.

 Generally, sarcomas are divided into four stages:

-Treatment for rhabdomyosarcoma depends on a number of things, including your general health and the size and position of the tumour.
+The treatment for rhabdomyosarcoma depends on a number of things, including your general health and the size and position of the tumour.
 The results of your tests will help your doctor decide on the best form of treatment for you.
 They will then discuss this with you.

-Sometimes chemotherapy is given after surgery to try to destroy any cancer cells that have not been removed, or which may have spread to other parts of the body.
+Sometimes chemotherapy is given after surgery to try to get rid of any cancer cells that have not been removed, or which may have spread to other parts of the body.

 For larger sarcomas, and where there is a possibility of cancer cells being left behind, radiotherapy is usually used as well as surgery.
 Radiotherapy may be given before the operation to shrink the tumour and make it easier to remove.
 It may be used after the operation to try to destroy any cancer cells that may not have been removed.